roniemartinez/dude/docs/advanced/12_pyppeteer.md

 ## Required changes to your script in order to use Pyppeteer

-Instead of Playwright's `ElementHandle` objects when using Playwright as parser, Pyppeteer has its own `ElementHandle` objects that are passed to the decorated functions.
+Instead of Playwright's `ElementHandle` objects when using Playwright as parser backend, Pyppeteer has its own `ElementHandle` objects that are passed to the decorated functions.
 The decorated functions will need to accept 2 arguments, `element` and `page` objects.
 This is needed because Pyppeteer elements does not expose a convenient function to get the text content.